mizchi/gitaware-glob/tests/fixtures/complex-nested/KNOWN_ISSUES.md

-# Known Issues
+# Known Issues - RESOLVED

-These test cases represent edge cases where our implementation differs from git's behavior:
+**Update**: As of the latest version, our implementation now correctly matches Git's behavior for ignored directories.

+## Previous Issues (Now Fixed)

-## 1. Nested Directory Negation
+### 1. Nested Directory Negation

 **Pattern**:
 - Parent: `debug/` (ignores entire directory)
 - Child: `!trace.log` (in debug/.gitignore)

-**Expected**: `logs/debug/trace.log` should NOT be ignored **Actual**: File is ignored because parent directory is excluded

-**Git Behavior**: Git processes child .gitignore files even in ignored directories
+**Git Behavior**: Git does NOT process .gitignore files within ignored directories.
+Files in ignored directories remain ignored regardless of negation patterns in child .gitignore files.

+**Status**: ✅ Fixed - Our implementation now matches Git's behavior

-## 2. Wildcard Negation in Ignored Directories
+### 2. Wildcard Negation in Ignored Directories

 **Pattern**:
 - `images/` (ignores directory)
 - `!images/*.png` (negates .png files)

-**Expected**: PNG files in images/ should be included **Actual**: All files in images/ are ignored

-**Note**: This is a complex interaction between directory exclusion and wildcard negation patterns.
+**Git Behavior**: Negation patterns cannot "rescue" files from ignored directories.
+Once a directory is ignored, all files within it are ignored.

+**Status**: ✅ Fixed - Our implementation now matches Git's behavior

-## Workaround
+## Git Specification

-For now, avoid using:
+According to Git's design:
+- When a directory is ignored (e.g., `build/`), Git does not descend into that directory
-- Negation patterns in .gitignore files within ignored directories
+- Negation patterns (e.g., `!build/keep/`) cannot rescue files from ignored directories
-- Wildcard negations for files in ignored directories
+- .gitignore files within ignored directories are not processed

-Instead, use more specific patterns or restructure your .gitignore rules.
+This is intentional behavior in Git for performance reasons - avoiding traversal of ignored directory trees.